Ntropish/slaw/readme.md

 interfaces seen in traditional DAWs but seem like they will be far more effective.

 Slaw was initially created on electron and is currently being developed against Chrome.
-Because the Web Audio API used by Slaw is fairly new
+Because the Web Audio API used by Slaw is fairly new and primarily driven by Chrome support for other browsers is being held off for later.

-Install by cloning the repository and running `yarn` or `npm install` in the root directory.

-No production build process is currently available but slaw can be used in development mode with `yarn start`.

-_Note: I haven't verified that all dependencies are included in the `package.json`.
-I might accidentally be relying on some globally available packages.
-Be prepared to diagnose and manually add some packages if this is the case._
+Saving is currently done to local storage whenever a change is made.

 ## Controls